-Shelley is currently on sabbatical is not taking any new individual healing clients at this time.
-We have other practitioners who can assist as needed.
-See list of Shamanic Healing Practitioners below.
+Shelley is currently taking a limited number of new individual healing clients at this time and will include an Apprentince in all work with clients with their permission.
+We also have other practitioners who can assist as needed.
+See list of Shamanic Healing Practitioners and Apprentices below.

 Shelley Stump is a teacher of ancient wisdom and peer counselor on a lifelong spiritual journey to fulfill soul’s purpose.
 Her current work is focused on sharing a vision of connectedness and sanctity of all Life by supporting others in their direct experience of loving Spirit.
 Through teaching Earth-based spiritual practices including ceremonial drum and rattle making, shamanic journey practices, and blessing rituals, and by offering individual shamanic healing sessions, Shelley’s spirit-connected offerings are given with joy and gratitude for Spirit’s guidance in her life.
 Shelley has studied for many years with Sandra Ingerman and other teachers from the Foundation for Shamanic Studies.
 She is currently listed on Sandra Ingerman's lists of shamanic healing practitioners and teachers (see www.shamaniccteachers.com/practitioners) and is a founding member of the Society for Shamanic Practice (SSP) (formerly known as the Society for Shamanic Practitioners).